ranvis/php-cbor/README.md

 32-bit values and 16-bit values are decoded to PHP `Cbor\Float32` and `Cbor\Float16` respectively (derived from `Cbor\FloatX`).
 But if the flags `CBOR_FLOAT32` and/or `CBOR_FLOAT16` are passed, they are decoded to PHP `float`.

-When encoding PHP `float`, values are stored with 64-bit value.
+When encoding PHP `float`, values are stored as 64-bit value.
 If either of the flags is specified, values are stored in that size.
 If both flags are set, the smallest possible type is used; therefore no informational loss is expected.

-For `Cbor\Float32` type, the size of the value is retained even if it can be expressed in half-precision type.
-The `CBOR_CDE` flag overrides this behavior to enforce the requirements.
+For `Cbor\Float32` type, the size of the value is retained even if it can be expressed in half-precision type on encoding.
+The `CBOR_CDE` flag overrides this behavior to enforce the CDE requirements.

 #### Strings